Hawaii Reopens to Tourism

 Do you have to test for COVID-19 to visit Hawaii?

-The pre-testing travel program effectively opens up the islands to visitors, as long as they bring along proof of a negative test and complete a State Travel and Health form upon arrival within the state.
+The pre-testing travel program, beginning October 15th, effectively opens up the islands to visitors, as long as they bring along proof of a negative COVID-19 test and complete a State Dept. of Agriculture paper form (distributed on all flights) prior to arrival within the state.

 Do you have to Quarantine upon arriving in Hawaii?

-If a visitor is not able to provide proof of a negative COVID-19 PCR test received, at most, 72 hours prior to their arrival in Hawaii, they would be required to quarantine for 14 days, or however long they remain on the island, whichever is shorter in duration.
-This rule is in effect for ALL visitors until July 31, 2020.
+If a visitor is not able to provide proof of a negative COVID-19 test received, at most, 72 hours from the final leg of departure to Hawaii, then they would be required to quarantine for 14 days, or however long they remain on the island, whichever is shorter in duration.
+This rule is in effect for ALL visitors until October 31, 2020.